grassmunk/Chicago95/INSTALL.md

 - From the Display tab set the panel mode to "Deskbar." (*The "vertical" option looks bad, this is why we'll go with deskbar.*)
 - Check "Lock Panel."
 - Set "Automatically hide the panel" to "Never."
-- Row Size (pixels): Can be at, or between, 24px to 32px; If your are using the GTK2 version of the XFCE panelbar, use even numbers for the row size since odd number row sizes will cause icon scaling issues for launcher buttons and status icons.
+- Row Size (pixels): Can be at, or between, 24px to 32px; If your are using the 4.12 version of the XFCE panelbar, use even numbers for the row size since odd number row sizes will cause icon scaling issues for launcher buttons and status icons.
 - Number of rows can be 1 or 2.
 2 looks nice if you want a wide panelbar.
 - Length will be 100%.

 #### Step 2: Setting the panelbar appearance

 - In the Appearance tab set the background style to "None (use system style.)"
-- Disable the icons setting "Adjust size automatically" (*this option is not present for the GTK2 panelbar*)
+- Disable the icons setting "Adjust size automatically" (*this option is only available for the 4.14 version panelbar*)
-- Set "Fixed Icon Size" to 16. (*this option is not present for the GTK2 panelbar*)
+- Set "Fixed Icon Size" to 16. (*this option is only available for the 4.14 version panelbar*)

-*Note: For GTK2 panelbar users, if you want to adjust the icon scaling of your launcher buttons, see [Launcher button icon scaling](#button_scale)*
+*Note: For 4.12 panelbar users, if you want to adjust the icon scaling of your launcher buttons, see [Launcher button icon scaling](#button_scale)*

 #### Step 3: Adding panelbar plugins
 Open the XFCE settings manager > Panel > Items